simnalamburt/MT-the-game/src/DirectXTK/Readme.txt

     convenience, but it impacts how the models are built and/or exported.

     The Visual Studio 3D Starter Kit’s .CMO files assume the developer is using right-handed coordinates.
-DirectXTK’s default parameters assume you are using right-handed coordinates as well, so the ‘ccw?parameter defaults to true.
-If using a .CMO with left-handed coordinates, you should pass false for the ‘ccw?parameter which will use clockwise winding instead.
+DirectXTK’s default parameters assume you are using right-handed coordinates as well, so the ‘ccw’ parameter defaults to true.
+If using a .CMO with left-handed coordinates, you should pass false for the ‘ccw’ parameter which will use clockwise winding instead.
-    This makes the geometry visible, but could make textures on the model appear ‘flipped?in U.
+    This makes the geometry visible, but could make textures on the model appear ‘flipped’ in U.

     The legacy DirectX SDK’s .SDKMESH files assume the developer is using left-handed coordinates.
-DirectXTK’s default parameters assume you are using right-handed coordinates, so the ‘ccw?parameter defaults to false which will use clockwise winding and potentially have the ‘flipped in U?texture problem.
-If using a .SDKMESH with left-handed coordinates, you should pass true for the ‘ccw?parameter.
+DirectXTK’s default parameters assume you are using right-handed coordinates, so the ‘ccw’ parameter defaults to false which will use clockwise winding and potentially have the ‘flipped in U’ texture problem.
+If using a .SDKMESH with left-handed coordinates, you should pass true for the ‘ccw’ parameter.

 Feature Level Notes: